Seymour Itzkoff

 Seymour William Itzkoff (born 1928) is an American psychologist and writer who has published research on intelligence.
-He has taught at Smith College since 1965 where he is professor emeritus of education and child study.
+He has taught at Smith College since 1965 and is professor emeritus of education and child study.

 Life and career

 Born in Brooklyn, New York, Itzkoff earned a B.A. degree from the University of Hartford.
 His master's thesis in philosophy from Columbia University was published in 1956.
 While studying for his doctorate, he taught education at Hunter College, CUNY.
 He earned his Ph.D. from Columbia in 1965, and took a position at Smith College that year.
 Itzkoff was married while attending Columbia and subsequently had two children.

-Itzkoff is a strong advocate of the effects of biological determinism on intelligence.
+Itzkoff is an advocate of the effects of biological determinism on intelligence.
 Itzkoff suggests in Why Humans Vary in Intelligence that hereditary factors probably account for 70% to 80% of variability in IQ.
 He has stated that standardized test ability is difficult to improve, especially verbal ability.

 Itzkoff's work on intelligence has been published in Mankind Quarterly.
 Itzkoff has received funding from the Pioneer Fund, which has been closely associated with eugenics and white nationalism since its founding.

 According to science journalist Malcolm Browne, Itzkoff's 1994 book The Decline of Intelligence in America was one of a series of books that year which claimed Americans "probably no longer have the intellectual capital that can profit from the available educational resources."
 In 1994 he was one of 52 signatories on "Mainstream Science on Intelligence", an editorial written by Linda Gottfredson and published in the Wall Street Journal.
 This statement claimed that the academic consensus was that black people have lower average IQs than white people of the same economic background.
 The editorial was published in response to the controversy over the publication of the book The Bell Curve by Richard J. Herrnstein and Charles Murray.

 Itzkoff wrote the preface to John Glad's 2006 book advocating for eugenics, Future Human Evolution: Eugenics in the Twenty-First Century.

 Itzkoff has published works on Jewish identity and Jewish intelligence, as well as books outlining his predictions about 21st-century global crises and his recommended responses.
 He has also written about music, including a biography of cellist Emanuel Feuermann.